proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/account.md

 ## Multisig Account

-Accounts become truly smart when configured with special rules – directly on the Sirius-Chain – that define how they relate and control each other, as well as how their contents can be updated and transferred.
-One crucial type of rule is [multisig](./multisig-account.md) control that allows ownership of account based assets to be shared in a variety of ways between multiple parties.
+Multisignature or multisig require more than one key for authorization.
+Multisig accounts allow ownership of account-based assets to be shared in a variety of ways between multiple parties.
+This has evolved into smart accounts that configured with special rules, directly on the Sirius Chain.
+It defines how they relate and control each other, as well as how their contents can be updated and transferred.

 ## Filters